imagej/imagej.github.io/_pages/plugins/tws/how-to-install-new-classifiers.md

 Once the package manager is open, we can select any "package" from the displayed list to install it or to remove it from our working Weka toolbox.

 In this tutorial we show how to install a new classifier, in particular the *ClassificationViaClustering* classifier.
-For that reason, we scroll down until we find the packaged called "classificationViaClustering" and click on "Install":
+For that reason, we scroll down until we find the packaged called "classificationViaClustering" and click on "/Downloads":

 <img src="/media/Weka-package-manager-classificationViaClustering.png" width="700"/>